RimaCiklum/js-xlsx/README.md

 # xlsx-style

 Parser and writer for various spreadsheet formats.
 Pure-JS cleanroom implementation from official specifications and related documents.

-## About this fork
+# About this fork
-[This project](https://github.com/SheetJS/js-xlsx/tree/beta) is a fork of the original (and awesome) [SheetJS/xlsx](https://github.com/SheetJS/js-xlsx) project.
+**NOTE:** [This project](https://github.com/SheetJS/js-xlsx/tree/beta) is a fork of the original (and awesome) [SheetJS/xlsx](https://github.com/SheetJS/js-xlsx) project.
 It is extended to enable cell formats to be read from and written to .xlsx workbooks.
 The intent is to provide a temporary means of using these features in practice, and ultimately to merge this into the primary project.
 Report any issues to https://github.com/protobi/js-xlsx/issues.